KinopioIsAllIn/D-FACE/README.md

 The current version is still to be updated.

 ## Data preparation
-We can not provide the dataset, please apply for each dataset by yourself.
-After downloading the files, move them into the ```datasets/``` directory.
+We cannot provide the datasets.
+Please apply for each dataset yourself.
+After downloading the files, move them into the datasets/ directory.

 ## Train and validation on CAS(ME)^3 dataset for 4-class recognition
 ``` bash